mirfan899/sppas/Packager/doc/02_annotations/21_introduction.md

 >Only `wav`, `aiff` and `au` audio files and only as mono are supported by SPPAS.

-SPPAS verifies if the wav file is 16 bits and 16000 Hz sample rate.
+SPPAS verifies if the audio file is 16 bits and 16000 Hz sample rate.
 Otherwise it automatically converts to this configuration.
 For very long files, this may take time.
 So, the following are possible:

-1. be patient
+1. be patient;
-2. prepare by your own the required wav/mono/16000Hz/16bits files to be used in SPPAS
+2. prepare by your own the required wav/mono/16000Hz/16bits files to be used in SPPAS.

 Secondly, a relatively good recording quality is expected.
 Providing a guideline or recommendation for that is impossible, because it depends: